Kotlin/kotlinx.coroutines/docs/flow.md

 <!--- TEST ARBITRARY_TIME -->

-> Note that [flatMapMerge] call its block of code (`{ requestFlow(it) }` in this example) sequentially, but collects the resulting flows concurrently, so it is equivalent to performing a sequential `map { requestFlow(it) }` first and then calling [flattenMerge] on the result.
+> Note that the [flatMapMerge] calls its block of code (`{ requestFlow(it) }` in this example) sequentially, but collects the resulting flows concurrently, it is the equivalent of performing a sequential `map { requestFlow(it) }` first and then calling [flattenMerge] on the result.

 #### flatMapLatest

-In a similar way to [collectLatest] operator that was shown in ["Processing the latest value"](#processing-the-latest-value) section, there is the corresponding "Latest" flattening mode where collection of the previous flow is cancelled as soon as new flow is emitted.
+In a similar way to the [collectLatest] operator, that was shown in ["Processing the latest value"](#processing-the-latest-value) section, there is the corresponding "Latest" flattening mode where a collection of the previous flow is cancelled as soon as new flow is emitted.
-It is implemented by [flatMapLatest] operator.
+It is implemented by the [flatMapLatest] operator.

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">